muctadir/lama/paper/paper.md

 - __Artifact based labeling:__ LaMa uses an artifact based approach for labeling.
 An artifact is a short text that contains one key message and can potentially be labeled with one label.
 If the labeler thinks the corresponding artifact contains multiple messages, he/she can split the artifact accordingly during the labeling process.

 - __Collaborative labeling:__ With LaMa multiple researchers can simultaneously label same set of text artifacts.
-During labeling newly created labels are immediately shared with other labelers, which allows the labelers to reuse existing labels.
-Furthermore,
+During labeling newly created labels are immediately shared with other labelers, which facilitates the reuse of existing labels.
+Furthermore, a LaMa project can be configured in such a way that required one artifact to be labeled by more than one labeler to reduce individual bias.

-- __Traceability:__

 - __Conflict resolution:__ To ensure consensus during collaboration automatic conflict detection has been implemented.
-Users can view the disagreement and are provided with a variety of methods to resolve the conflict.
+A conflict occurs when one artifact is labeled differently by multiple labelers.
+With LaMa users can view these disagreements that facilitates a dialog among corresponding labelers to agree on a label.
+This is very important for reducing individual bias during the labeling process.

 - __Themes:__ Lama allows users to group labels into themes, thereby providing a way of classifying data and the analysis of the data.
 Furthermore, themes can be categorized hierarchically further aiding in the analysis and classification process.

+- __Traceability:__ LaMa keeps a record of all the changes made to the artifacts, labels and themes.
+These changes are visible on the details page of the corresponding entities.
+This adds an extra layer of traceability.

 - __Visualizing hierarchy:__ To obtain insight into how artifacts are mapped to labels, and labels ordered into themes, a visualization of the hierarchy can be constructed on demand.